plone/training/docs/mastering-plone/features.md

 By default, the page doesn't show its contained items but only the title and blocks created by an editor.
 To reveal contained items, you can create a listing block.
-If you use a listing block without any specific criteria, it lists every contained items.
+If you use a listing block without any specific criteria, it lists all contained items.

 ```{figure} _static/listingblock.png